-Graduation Rate - Percentage of students scheduled to graduate in 2022 who actually graduated as of submission of NACCAS 2023 annual report.
 The graduation rate does not reflect the students who may have transferred out and graduated due in part to the training provided by the IIC; nor does it show those who may have graduated their program at the School after the designated reporting period.
 A student is not considered a graduate even if they have completed all education requirements if they have an outstanding balance.
+Additionally, some students are considered exempted from this rate if they meet the reasons listed in the most recent NACCAS annual report directions under "exempted students".